-7.9.1.
-When investigating in-service incidents, accidents, or suspected unapproved parts involving a civil aeronautical product imported under this TIP, ANAC or EASA may
+- 7.9.1.
+When investigating in-service incidents, accidents, or suspected unapproved parts involving a civil aeronautical product imported under this TIP, ANAC or EASA may request information from the appropriate focal points (see listing in Appendix A of this TIP).
+EASA shall coordinate with the appropriate European Union Member State to obtain any necessary support. - 7.9.2.

-7.9.2.
 In case of a major incident/accident, ANAC and EASA shall cooperate to address urgent information needs.
 Following a major accident/incident, upon receipt of a request for urgent information, the appropriate Competent Authority shall provide the requested information.
 ANAC and EASA shall establish individual focal points to respond to each other's questions and ensure that timely communication occurs.
 Information may be requested directly from a manufacturer when immediate contact with the appropriate focal points cannot be made.
 In such cases, notification of this action shall be made as soon as possible.
 Either ANAC or EASA, as applicable, shall assist in ensuring that its manufacturer provides requested information expeditiously.